ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - it exercises gas species, pure condensed species, and solution phases
 - it forces the design to cope with real internal basis complexity

+However, Fe-O-H is not necessarily the best first performance target for kernel bring-up because it is already relatively slow.
+Early testing of `fprops_eqm_tpb` may benefit from faster systems such as:

+- water-gas shift
+- methane reforming subsets
+- small ideal-gas reacting systems

+Those can give faster regression cycles while Fe-O-H remains a primary application driver.

-An initial Fe-O-H demonstrator package should probably expose the full internal basis on streams, with additional report outputs such as:
+An initial Fe-O-H demonstrator package should probably expose the full internal basis on streams, with additional derived outputs such as:

 - metallic iron total
 - wustite total